 Examples of assets that can be tokenized through Swarm are real estate, renewables, agriculture, tech companies, and many more.

-The ERC-20 protocol already includes features such as ownership representation, voting procedures, automated dividends, revenue streams, and regulatory compliant trading.
+The WRC-20 protocol already includes features such as ownership representation, voting procedures, automated dividends, revenue streams, and regulatory compliant trading.
 It is expected to allow for many more features to be incorporated in the protocol, and thus in the security tokens launched through Swarm.

 If you’re looking for a secure, end-to-end tokenization platform, look no further.